scyclow/fake-internet-money-dev/notes.md

 # TODO

+## MUST DO
+- misprint rarities
+- serial/sig on strip layout
 - make sure that it's always showing a denomination with portraits, no corners, etc
 - OBJECTS DON'T LOOK GOOD WITH BYTE BACKGROUND
-- for buillion, objects shoudl be scratched out with bright color
 - i don't really like what i did with the double WM colors. should just be normal stroke, transparent
 - need to make it possible for byte bg to show up on fiat
-- serial/sig on strip layout
+- be really careful about showing object, numeral in strip layout. easy to get repeats
+- portrait/object sizing all fucked up; denomination needs border
+- no empt bg for crypto
+- big fucking number as centerpiece

+## SHOULD DO
-- fix sig
+- fix the fucking numerals bug
+- signature can use a lot of work. look more into asemic writing
+- for buillion, objects shoudl be scratched out with bright color
 - serial rarities
+- make rosette sandwhich intensity variable
+- more rosettes that have no number in the middle

+## MAYBE DO
-- misprint rarities
+- holographic
+- need to look at the dot texture. is there a way to make this look a little more organic?
+- if solid border or no border, corner can just be number
 - maybe get rid of the full bgs. they're sorta cool, but they don't really work.

-- signature can use a lot of work. look more into asemic writing
-- if solid border or no border, corner can just be number

-- need to look at the dot texture. is there a way to make this look a little more organic?
-- crypto color scheme should be a bit brighter

 - have a bits/bytes style. maybe crypto shoud be a lot more bixelated. that would actually be pretty cool.
   - how hard would it be to modify the *rosette engine* to draw squares instead of vertex?

-- color scheme:
-  - crypto should look almost cyber punky
-  - fiat should be very ornate
-  - bullion should have more colors it can create a gradient out of

-- would be really cool if the FIM font looked a little bit more digital.
+- add more possabilities to bullion
+- incorporate denomination rosette
+- add only-dark rosette

+## unstructured todos
 - would be cool to credit the font. that's a real slyyyy fucking move to draw attention to it.
 - need to spend more time felshing out the description.
 - also, a lot more bills where the style is mixed and matched.
 - if bills are wider, reassess ancillary components, serial, signature
 - CGK with animation for crypto scheme?
 - bullion
   - make rosette colors red or something to simulate jewels encrusted in the bill
 - three fake internet currencies: fiat<>paper
   bulion<>metalic
   crypto<>digital
   peg the value to one another
     bullion: 21
     crypto: 34
     fiat: 55

-- be really careful about showing object, numeral in strip layout. easy to get repeats
 - make sure dneomination is always displayed, exspecially in portrait
 - make sure all numerals are shadowed on thirds layout
-- make max rosette stroke weight ~1.25
-- incorporate denomination rosette
-- portrait/object sizing all fucked up; denomination needs border
-- sig/serial for strip layout
-- serial number rarities/stars

 - certain border types have special corer possabilities
   - ex. missing border + curved corner borders can have plain numbers
   - bars can have light number text
-- only use floral borders with floral rosettes/numismatic

-- fix number lines
-- parameterize rosettes better (type, bg color, hole, number/numeral/empty/$)
-- reassess bg; maybe swap one out for something chain-y. maybe something that looks like a financial chart
-- add some sort of numisotic stripe
+- vintage double WM is pretty fucked